A First Look at Ethereum Blob Revolution: Market, Strategies, and Optimality: Introduction

-However, our investigation reveals that this strategic shift led to widespread economic inefficiency.
-We identify a significant ``crowding out'' effect, where builders frequently accepted blob transactions even when their revenue failed to cover the opportunity cost of excluding more profitable transactions readily available in the mempool.
-This inefficiency was particularly stark in March 2025 (the month following the upgrade), where potential profits from the mempool were over five times greater than the revenue builders actually gained from blobs.
-Across our entire observation period, we quantify this issue, finding that a striking $29.48\%$ of all blocks containing blobs were unprofitable for this very reason.
+Leveraging this model, we further examine whether market players are adopting optimal strategies in the wild.
+Our investigation reveals the existence of widespread economic inefficiencies~(\autoref{sec:existing_inefficiency}).
+Builders frequently accept blob transactions even when their revenue fails to cover the opportunity cost of excluding more profitable transactions available in the mempool.
+In particular, there are $29.48\%$ of blocks containing blobs that were unprofitable.
+This inefficiency was particularly stark in March 2025 (the month following the upgrade), where potential profits from the mempool were remarkably 5x greater than the revenue builders gained from blobs.
+The situation for rollups is equally concerning.
+Our analysis uncovers that the common blob submitting strategies from rollups are far from optimal.
+Rollups such as Scroll and Starknet, which consistently split their blobs into separate type-3 transactions, generate sub-optimal type-3 transactions accounting for $69.85\%$.
+By adopting our optimal strategy, rollup can substantially reduce these inefficiencies and improve overall profitability.